Oklahoma Sooners football: Heisman Trophy

 The Heisman Trophy is awarded annually to the nation's most outstanding college football player.
-Seven Oklahoma players have won the Heisman Trophy, six more finished runner-up.
-Kyler Murray is the most recent winner having won the 2018 Heisman Trophy.
+Seven Oklahoma players have won the Heisman Trophy: Billy Vessels, Steve Owens, Billy Sims, Jason White, Sam Bradford, Baker Mayfield, and Kyler Murray.
+Oklahoma's total is tied with Notre Dame and Ohio State for the second most Heisman wins by a university, behind only USC with eight.
+In addition, Oklahoma is tied with Stanford with the most runner-up finishes with six: Kurt Burris, Greg Pruitt, Billy Sims, Josh Heupel, Adrian Peterson and Jalen Hurts.

 Other awards

 All-Americans

 Every year, several publications release rosters of the best college football players in the country.
 The athletes on these lists are referred to as All-Americans.
 The NCAA recognizes five All-American lists.
 They are the Associated Press, American Football Coaches Association, Football Writers Association of America, The Sporting News, and the Walter Camp Football Foundation.
-A consensus All-American is typically defined as a player who is named to three or more lists.
-Oklahoma has had 167 first-team All-Americans in its history, with 82 of them being named consensus All-Americans.
+A consensus All-American is typically defined as a player who is named to three or more lists, while a unanimous All-American must be named to all five.
+Oklahoma has had 167 first-team All-Americans in its history, with 82 of them being named consensus All-Americans and 35 being unanimous selections.

 College Football Hall of Fame

-Oklahoma has 29 inductees in the College Football Hall of Fame.
-The first was coach Bennie Owen, who was inducted as part of the inaugural class in 1951.
+Oklahoma has 29 inductees in the College Football Hall of Fame (23 players, 6 coaches).
+The first inductee was coach Bennie Owen, who was inducted as part of the inaugural class in 1951.
 The most recent is Roy Williams, who was inducted in 2022.